Matthew Everingham

 Matthew Everingham (c.
 1768 – 25 December 1817), was an English convict sent to Australia aboard the Scarborough, a ship of the First Fleet.
 Convicted on 7 July 1784 at Old Bailey for the crime of fraud, he was sentenced to seven years' penal transportation to America.
 However, that country was no longer a receptacle for Britain's convicts since the successful American War of Independence, Everingham was instead incarcerated in the prison hulk Censor, a former French Navy frigate on the River Thames near Woolwich.
 Conditions aboard these prison ships were extremely poor, and mortality rates were high.
 Everingham managed to survive for three years until the First Fleet sailed from Portsmouth on 13 May 1787, Everingham was on board the Scarborough – one of 208 male convicts.
 He was 19 when the fleet landed in Sydney Cove.

 Early life

 He is believed by some to have been the estranged son of Earl William Robert Everingham and Lady Alice.

+However, according to the Australian Directory of Biography he was born on 25 July 1768, the son of Joseph Everingham and his wife Mary.

 As a child he studied at Christ's Hospital a Royal charter Bluecoat school and was unusually well educated compared to most of his fellow convicts.